delehef/asgart/README.md

 _Please note that ASGART following the [semver](https://semver.org/) versioning scheme, an increase in the major version number reflects a non backward-compatible update._

+## v2.0.1

+- Fix a bug where a strand void of large N swaths would not be processed.

 ## v2.0

 - ASGART does not differentiate anymore between strand A and strand B,